 After identifying an airport's critical aircraft, then the Airport Reference Code (ARC) can be determined.
 The ARC is a coding system that relates airport design criteria to the operational and physical characteristics of the airplanes that are intended to operate on the airfield.
 An ARC is a composite designation based on the Aircraft Approach Category (stall speed) and Airplane Design Group (wingspan) of the airport's critical aircraft.
-For ARW, the current critical aircraft is the Beech King Air, which has an ARC of B-II, which the current airfield is designed to accommodate.
-Very Light Jets (VLJ) are in the process of being certified by FAA and starting to fly, particularly by air taxi/charter firms like DayJet.
-Most VLJs fall in the ARC B-I or B-II category.
+For ARW, the current critical aircraft is the Beech King Air C90, which has an ARC of B-II, which the current airfield is designed to accommodate.
+Most Very Light Jets (VLJs) fall in the ARC B-I or B-II category.
 However, based on letters from corporations and pilot survey results, the need for faster, corporate jet access to Beaufort County Airport is growing.